Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Select a checkbox to assign the product to the selected category.
 You can select multiple checkboxes.

 > [Info] Categories that are containing sub-categories are displayed with the symbol ![Folders](/Assets/Icons/Folders01.png "[Folders]") (Folders), categories without sub-categories with the symbol ![Folder](/Assets/Icons/Folder01.png "[Folder]") (Folder).
-Click the button [>] to the left of a category checkbox to display their sub-categories.
+Click the [>] button to the left of a category checkbox to display their sub-categories.

 - [CANCEL]
-  Click this button to cancel selecting categories and close the categories window.
+  Click this button to cancel selecting categories and close the *Categories* window.

 - [SAVE]
-  Click this button to save the selected categories and close the categories window.
+  Click this button to save the selected categories and close the *Categories* window.